PROP, PERFORMANCE, STAGE

 For the Surrealists, the body, as a machine, a fragment, a doll, was a central theme.
 In The Polka, by Rachel Baes,(1912-1983), see image below, one gets the feeling of the dummy showing female suffocation and the need for female liberation.
 This artist was lonely after the death of her lover and deals with psychology from a feminist point of view in her work.
 Here the dress becomes a cage, a space a woman finds herself in.

 The above image of the dress suspended over a room reminds me of the previous image but feels even lonelier.
 I ask myself, why this space?
 What does the black wall with blue indicate?
 When I look at her other work I get the sense of space which is dark, isolated, and inwards.
 She uses perspective to show the room and the despair inside.
 I like her use of shadows in the works, it contributes to the feeling of loneliness/eeriness around these objects.
 I work on wallpaper with pastels and charcoal, and explore the effect of clothing in a space….looking for a sense of complex meanings around objects/clothing, as armor, as protection, and as a symbol for dealing with loss or alienation and identities.
 I wonder about thingification, anonymity, loss of identity, and the idea of playing or working between real and unreal, a questioning of my own reality.
 The idea of the dress hanging in a space-occupying a space and not a body is interesting and leads me to the artist, Kathleen McDermott, who I discuss in Research point 1 as another artist who has used clothing in their work.
-Performance comes to the front in these ideas and I see the work growing into an installation.
+Performance comes to the front in these ideas and I see the work growing into an installation or video piece.

 Compare the use of paint in three works (p58) study material.
 (See images below in discussion around the works).
 In these images, the paint appears to have been applied quickly but to a different effect.
-Consider how you might work with color when working quickly, do you might paint prior to applying it, or do you mix it on the canvas or paper?
+Consider how you might work with colour when working quickly, do you might paint prior to applying it, or do you mix it on the canvas or paper?
 What are the advantages of each approach?

 The Coat, 1977, Philip Guston (oil on canvas)

-Guston (1913-1980) painted loose, changes his mind whilst busy painting.
+Guston (1913-1980) painted loose, and changes his mind whilst busy painting.
 I see these objects as part of how the artists show a lived experience.
 He feels strongly about image-making and lines, as drawings become prominent in these works for me.
 I do value the open space on the canvas – almost like an exercise in brushmarks.
-Tate described this painting as sensuous and rich in surface.
-On the Tate website, where I viewed his lithographed print of Coat, I read, that after 1969 Guston renounced his previous interest in abstraction in favor of ‘ a world of tangible things, images, subjects, stories like the way art always was’.
+Tate described this painting as sensuous and rich on the surface.
+On the Tate website, where I viewed his lithographed print of Coat, I read, that after 1969 Guston renounced his previous interest in abstraction in favour of ‘ a world of tangible things, images, subjects, stories like the way art always was’.
 Here it is also stated that ‘Coat’, relates to ‘Back View’ and ‘The Coat’ both of 1977.
 I imagine he was working wet-into-wet with these works.

 A pair of shoes, 1886, Vincent van Gogh (oil on canvas)

-I added the image below, another of Van Gogh’s paintings of shoes – I do like this composition and use of color.
-According to the MET, this painting was done later, in Arles, and evidence a return to his earlier paintings of shoes.
+I added the image below, another of Van Gogh’s paintings of shoes – I do like this composition and use of colour.
+According to the MET, this painting was done later, in Arles, and evidence of a return to his earlier paintings of shoes.
 It is said that “……Van Gogh has placed the shoes within a specific spatial context: namely, the red-tile floor of the Yellow House.
 Not only may we identify the setting, but perhaps the owner of the shoes as well.
 It has been suggested that this “still life of old peasants’ shoes” may have been those of Patience Escalier, whose portrait Van Gogh executed around the same time, late summer 1888.”

-The absence of information of what the painter intended has perhaps fuelled the imagination (not that we would suggest there is a resolvable relationship between stories of ‘‘origins’’ and outcomes, that might finally ‘‘settle’’ interpretation).
+The absence of information about what the painter intended has perhaps fuelled the imagination (not that we would suggest there is a resolvable relationship between stories of ‘‘origins’’ and outcomes, that might finally ‘‘settle’’ interpretation).

 Shoes, 1985, Lisa Milroy (oil on canvas)

 I learn that this artist presents her objects in their most characteristic profile.
 Here the serial ordering with side-on or view from above is shown.
 On the Tate website, I read: ” They are alienated from any context, set against a neutral, most frequently white ground.
 This absorbs the shadows and contrasts with the objects’ three-dimensionality, allowing ambiguity in the viewer’s relation to the object.
 They can be seen equally as placed on the floor or hung vertically on a wall.
 Our perception of them as objects diminishes as our appreciation of their abstract qualities and their serial ordering increases.”
 I later read that her works were done in a short period of time.
-Color wise it is a monochromatic painting, so easier to mix the paint from the onset and then repeat the painting process in an almost grid-like way.
+Colour wise it is a monochromatic painting, so easier to mix the paint from the onset and then repeat the painting process in an almost grid-like way.
 In an article where she is in conversation with Rosalind Duguid, she says the following:”….These paintings, all completed from start to finish in a single day, were characterized by a quick gestural application of paint.
 Fast painting delivers three things at once: the imagined representation of a thing; a record of my painting actions; and an embodiment of energy and touch in paint.
 The emphasis in “fast painting” is on the performative.”
 (In the run-up to her retrospective Here and There at Parasol Unit, Lisa Milroy speaks about looking as a form of work, still life as a mindset, and the difference between “fast” and “slow” painting.
 Words by Rosalind Duguid)

 I do think she is also very much concerned with form in her paintings (grids, lines, patterns, rows, groups), and in this way, one looks differently at everyday objects.
 The surface and shape of the shoes draw my attention to this work.